 If OT will be charged to the grant, only OT amounts for the Lead MCSAP Agency should be included in the table below.
-If the OT amount requested is greater than the 14.99 percent limitation in the MCSAP Comprehensive Policy (MCP), then justification must be provided in the CVSP for review and approval by FMCSA headquarters.
+If the OT amount requested is greater than the 15 percent limitation in the MCSAP Comprehensive Policy (MCP), then justification must be provided in the CVSP for review and approval by FMCSA headquarters.

-Activities conducted on OT by subrecipients under subawards from the Lead MCSAP Agency must comply with the 14.99 percent limitation as provided in the MCP.
-Any deviation from the 14.99 percent limitation must be approved by the Lead MCSAP Agency for the subrecipients.
+Activities conducted on OT by subrecipients under subawards from the Lead MCSAP Agency must comply with the 15 percent limitation as provided in the MCP.
+Any deviation from the 15 percent limitation must be approved by the Lead MCSAP Agency for the subrecipients.

-Summary of MCSAP Funding Limitations Allowable amount for Lead MCSAP Agency Overtime without written justification (14.99% of MCSAP Award Amount): \$4,593,583.00
+Summary of MCSAP Funding Limitations Allowable amount for Lead MCSAP Agency Overtime without written justification (15% of MCSAP Award Amount): \$4,714,607.00

-Overtime Costs budgeted must be equal to or less than the 14.99 percent FMCSA funding limitation (+/- \$5 allowed.)
+Overtime Costs budgeted must be equal to or less than the 15 percent of the MCSAP Award (plus \$5 allowed.)
 Please include a justification to exceed the limit in the Personnel section.